Learn how Second Wind reorganizations can provide a source of add-on opportunities at the attractive cost of liquidated asset valuation.

 Scenario 1: Distressed to Pristine Prior to Acquisition

-You have a distressed target acquisition where the outstanding debt outweighs the value of the operation.
-You bring that target opportunity to Second Wind Consultants who will—at no cost to you—reorganize the target prior to or through your acquisition to deliver you back a pristine, debt-free enterprise in a matter of weeks.
+You have a distressed target acquisition where the outstanding debt outweighs the value of the assets.
+You bring that target opportunity to Second Wind Consultants who will—at no cost to you—reorganize the target prior to your acquisition and deliver you back a pristine, debt-free enterprise in a matter of weeks.
 There is no need for ABCs, global settlements or 363 sales.
 Reorganizations are streamlined, requiring negotiation with only the first position creditor, and generally are completed in 45-60 days.

 Scenario 2: Enterprise Value at Liquidated Asset Valuation

-When core business value is preserved through distressed reorganizations, purchasing entities become available as target opportunities to PEGs at the attractive entry cost of liquidated asset valuation.
-By forming a strategic alliance with Second Wind Consultants, PEGs will be alerted of add-on opportunities that fit their criteria in real time.
+When core business value is preserved through an Article 9 reorganization, purchasing entities become available as target opportunities to PEGs at the attractive entry cost of liquidated asset valuation.
+By forming a strategic alliance with Second Wind Consultants, PEGs will be alerted to add-on opportunities that fit their criteria in real-time.

 Scenario 3: Strategic Buy-side Alliance